Argent77/A7-WaresOfThePlanes/README.md

 This tweak automatically identifies all wares offered by the travelling merchant.

-**Notes:**
-It is generally not recommended to install this tweak as it diminishes the mod experience.
+**Note:** It is generally not recommended to install this tweak as it diminishes the mod experience.
 Install it only if you want to complement Tweaks Anthology's subcomponent "Identify All Items" or similar tweaks.